zhenhang66/TMVI_ToxPi/README.md

 ---

 ### ⚙️ Case 1.
-Customize Variable Weights to Generate CD-TMVI for the BPA Region
+Customize Variable Weights to Generate CDC-TMVI for the BPA Region

 #### 📄 Step 0.
 Download the Input Dataset
 Start by downloading the sample dataset used for the BPA region: [Downloads/ExampleInput_BPA.csv ](https://github.com/zhenhang66/TMVI_ToxPi/blob/968f560bde395d7be32e2ee617830e7c81a4218e/Downloads/ExampleInput_BPA.csv)